Araneomorphae

-The Araneomorphae (also called the Labidognatha) are an infraorder of spiders.
-They are distinguishable by chelicerae (fangs) that point diagonally forward and cross in a pinching action, in contrast to the Mygalomorphae (tarantulas and their close kin), where they point straight down.
-Araneomorphs comprise the vast majority of living spiders.
+The Araneomorphae (also called the Labidognatha or "true spiders") are an infraorder of spiders.
+They are distinguishable by chelicerae (fangs) that point diagonally forward and cross in a pinching action, in contrast to those of Mygalomorphae (tarantulas and their close kin), which point straight down.
+Araneomorphs comprise the vast majority (about 93%) of living spiders.

 Distinguishing characteristics

-Most spider species are Araneomorphae, which have fangs that face towards each other, increasing the orientations they can employ during prey capture.
-They have fewer book lungs (when present), and the females typically live one year.
+Most spider species are Araneomorphae, which have fangs that face towards each other, increasing the orientations that they can employ during prey-capture.
+They have fewer book lungs (when present) – usually one pair – and the females typically live one year.

 The Mygalomorphae have fangs that face towards the ground, and which are parallel to the long axis of the spider's body, thus they have only one orientation they can employ during prey capture.
-They have four pairs of book lungs, and the females often live many years.
+They have two pairs of book lungs, and the females often live many years.